BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 as there is no OS running, all the bootloader has done is boot the processor into a working state, ready to start loading the OS.

-You'll need to get the [Raspberry-Pi BCM2835 peripherals datahsheet](http://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf) which gives us the information we require to control the IO peripherals of the BCM2835.
+You'll need to get the [Raspberry-Pi BCM2835 peripherals datahsheet](http://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), and make sure you pay attention to the [errata](https://elinux.org/BCM2835_datasheet_errata) for that too as it's not perfect.
+This gives us the information we require to control the IO peripherals of the BCM2835.
 I'll guide us through using the GPIO peripheral - there are as always some gotcha's:

+The Raspberry-Pi 2 uses the BMC2837 and so you'll want to get the [Raspberry-Pi BCM2837 peripherals datahsheet](https://web.stanford.edu/class/cs140e/docs/BCM2837-ARM-Peripherals.pdf).

 We'll be using the GPIO peripheral, and it would therefore be natural to jump straight to that documentation and start writing code, but we need to first read some of the 'basic' information